coder/code-marketplace/README.md

 ./code-marketplace [command] --artifactory http://artifactory.server/artifactory --repo extensions
 ```

-The token will be used as the `Authorization` header with the value `Bearer
+The token will be used in the `Authorization` header with the value `Bearer
 <TOKEN>`.

 ### Exposing the marketplace